-AI for Life Science
+AI for Small Molecule

 Our team has focused extensively on multi-modal scientific data integration and intelligent platform development, leveraging a range of advanced technologies.
 Through building comprehensive datasets across genomics, transcriptomics, proteomics, and metabolomics, and developing predictive models such as MetaSCDrug, 3D-Mol, and ProtFAD, the team has advanced drug response prediction, molecular property modeling, and protein function analysis.
 This research emphasizes the deep integration of domain knowledge into AI models, enhancing explainability and prediction accuracy.
 The team has published over ten research papers, contributing significantly to the acceleration of drug discovery, precise medical research, and the broader application of data-driven life science innovations.